Generic Name: dapsone topical (DAP sone TOP i kal)

 What is Aczone?

-Aczone (dapsone) is an antiinfective medication.
+Aczone (dapsone) is an anti-infective medication.

 Aczone is a topical gel used to help treat acne.
 The mechanism of action of in treating acne is not known.
 It is not for oral use.
 Use is contraindicated in persons with a hypersensitivity to dapsone.

-What is the most important information I should know about Aczone?Contact your doctor immediately if you develop a rash while using Aczone.
-In rare cases, Aczone has been associated with serious, and sometimes fatal, skin reactions.
+Contact your doctor immediately if you develop a rash while using Aczone.
+In rare cases, dapsone has been associated with serious, and sometimes fatal, skin reactions.

 glucose 6-phosphate dehydrogenase (G6PD) deficiency;

-How should I use Aczone?
+How should I use Aczone gel?

 What happens if I miss a dose?

 Apply the missed dose as soon as you remember.
-If it is almost time for the next dose, skip the dose you missed and use only the next regularly scheduled dose.
+Skip the missed dose if it is almost time for your next dose.
+Do not use extra medicine to make up the missed dose.

 Aczone side effects